Charioteer (tank): Service

 During development and manufacture the British Army went through two re-organisations, resulting in the tanks being reassigned to Royal Armoured Corps units of the British Territorial Army.
 These tanks replaced tank destroyers and self-propelled guns transferred from the Royal Artillery to the RAC during the re-organisation.

 The number of vehicles required was cut, and only a small number entered service.
 Manufacturing of the modification was halted with around 440 of 630 vehicles completed.
 Surplus vehicles were sold to Austria, Finland, Jordan and Lebanon.
-The tanks were used by a number of forces in the Middle East through instability in the region, such as the Six-Day War.
+The tanks were used by a number of forces in the Middle East through instability in the region, such as the Six-Day War and the Lebanese Civil War.

 While the vehicle was originally intended to operate with a 3-man crew, the commander's visibility from the turret was restricted during firing.
 This meant a 4th crew member was added as an external observer, meaning they would get out of the vehicle and relay information to the crew inside.
 The large size of the turret meant the vehicle was best used in a hull down position, firing over cover.